symfony/symfony-docs/messenger.rst

     MESSENGER_DSN=amqp://guest:guest@localhost:5672/%2f/messages
     ###< symfony/messenger ###

-This is enough to allow you to route your message to the ``messenger.default_adapter`` adapter.
-This will also configure the following for you:
+This is enough to allow you to route your message to the ``amqp``.
+This will also configure the following services for you:

-1. A ``messenger.default_sender`` sender to be used when routing messages
+1. A ``messenger.sender.amqp`` sender to be used when routing messages.
-2. A ``messenger.default_receiver`` receiver to be used when consuming messages.
+2. A ``messenger.receiver.amqp`` receiver to be used when consuming messages.

 Routing
 -------

 Instead of calling a handler, you have the option to route your message(s) to a sender.
-Part of an adapter, it is responsible of sending your message somewhere.
+Part of an adapter, it is responsible for sending your message somewhere.
 You can configure which message is routed to which sender with the following
 configuration: